menees/Remoting/README.md

 # Remoting
-This repo provides a simple [RMI](https://en.wikipedia.org/wiki/Remote_method_invocation) and [IPC](https://en.wikipedia.org/wiki/Inter-process_communication) library for .NET Framework 4.8 and .NET 6.0+ applications.
+This repo provides a simple [RMI](https://en.wikipedia.org/wiki/Remote_method_invocation) and [IPC](https://en.wikipedia.org/wiki/Inter-process_communication) library for .NET 8.0+ applications.
 It's designed to help ease the migration from legacy [WCF](https://en.wikipedia.org/wiki/Windows_Communication_Foundation) and [.NET Remoting](https://en.wikipedia.org/wiki/.NET_Remoting) when porting code from .NET Framework to modern .NET.
 However, this library doesn't try to do
 [all the things](https://knowyourmeme.com/memes/all-the-things) like WCF and .NET Remoting.